Not yet reviewed

 Randall is highly skilled and experienced in handling Appeals.
 His services are "appealing" to any client who is facing post-trial issues.
 I have referred matters to Randall because I am confident he will zealously and diligently represent his clients.
 I highly recommend Randall.

-Justin Sterling Business Attorney
+Justin Sterling Wrongful Death Attorney

 Relationship: Fellow lawyer in community